PlanB-Network/bitcoin-educational-content/courses/btcpayserver/en.md

 While it protects from dust transactions, it can also reflect negatively on businesses if not communicated properly.
 Customers may have additional questions and think you are overcharging them.

-### Invoice expires if the full amount has not been paid after ?
+#### Invoice expires if the full amount has not been paid after?

 The invoice timer is set to 15 minutes by default.
 The timer is a protection mechanism against volatility since it locks the Bitcoin amount according to the Bitcoin to fiat rates.
 If the customer does not pay the invoice within the defined period, the invoice is considered expired.
-The invoice is considered “paid” as soon as the transaction is visible on the blockchain (0-confirmations) but considered “complete” when it reaches the number of confirmations the merchant defined (usually, 1-6).
+The invoice is considered "paid" as soon as the transaction is visible on the blockchain (0-confirmations) but considered "complete" when it reaches the number of confirmations the merchant defined (usually, 1-6).
 The timer is customizable by minutes.

-### Consider the invoice paid even if the paid amount is X% less than expected?
+#### Consider the invoice paid even if the paid amount is X% less than expected?

 When a customer uses an exchange wallet to pay directly for an invoice, the exchange takes a small fee.
 This means that such an invoice is not considered fully completed.
-The invoice gets the status “paid partially.”
+The invoice gets the status "paid partially".
 You can set the percentage rate here if a merchant wants to accept underpaid invoices.

-## BTCPay Server Store settings - Rates
+### Rates

 In BTCPay Server, when an invoice gets generated, it always needs the most up-to-date and accurate Bitcoin to fiat price.
 When creating a new store in BTCPay Server, administrators get asked to set their preferred price source; after the store is set up, store owners can always change their price source in this tab.

-### Advanced rate rule scripting
+#### Advanced rate rule scripting

 Mainly used by power users.
 If toggled on, store owners can create scripts around price behavior and how to charge their customers.

-### Testing
+#### Testing

 A quick testing place for your preferred currency pairs.
 This also includes a feature to check default currency pairs via REST query.

-## BTCPay Server Store settings - Checkout Appearance
+### Checkout Appearance

 The checkout Appearance tab begins with invoice-specific settings and a default payment method and enables specific payment methods when set requirements are met.

-### Invoice settings
+#### Invoice settings

 Default payment methods.
 BTCPay Server in a standard configuration has three options.

-- BTC(on-chain)
+- BTC (on-chain)
-- BTC(LNURL-pay)
+- BTC (LNURL-pay)
-- BTC(Off-chain)(Lightning)
+- BTC (Off-chain & Lightning)

 We can set parameters for our store, where a customer only will interact with Lightning when the price is less than X amount and vice versa for On-chain transactions when X is greater than Y always present the On-chain payment option.

 ![image](assets/en/48.png)

-### Checkout
+#### Checkout

 As of BTCPay Server release 1.7, it was introduced to a new Checkout interface, Checkout V2, as it is called.
 Since release 1.9 was standardized, administrators and store owners can still set the checkout to the previous release.
-By using the toggle “Use the classic checkout,” a store owner can set the store back to the previous checkout experience.
+By using the toggle "Use the classic checkout", a store owner can set the store back to the previous checkout experience.
 BTCPay Server also has a select set of presets for Online commerce or an in-store experience.

 ![image](assets/en/49.png)